Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 - As surveyors represent the company on site, you'll need to wear smart dress but with appropriate changes/cover for site conditions.
 You may need to wear hard hats, boots and other protective equipment for some visits.

-- You'll need to travel to site visits and may need to stay overnight when working on large sites.
+- You'll need to travel to site visits and may have to stay overnight when working on large sites.
 There may be opportunities to travel if you're working for a multinational company.

 Although a degree isn't essential, many insurance risk surveyors have one.
-Some of the large insurance companies run graduate training schemes and you'll usually need a 2:1 degree in any subject to get a place, although the following subjects may increase your chances:
+Some of the large insurance companies run graduate training schemes and you'll usually need a 2:1 degree to get a place.
+The following subjects may increase your chances:

 - actuarial science